-We recorded \$3.6 million in restructuring charges in the three months ended March 27, 2010 as part of our then-current regionalization strategy (the "Q1 2010 Restructuring Plan").
+We recorded \$29,000 and \$3.6 million in restructuring charges in the three and nine months ended September 25, 2010, respectively, as part of our thencurrent regionalization strategy (the "Q1 2010 Restructuring Plan").
 These charges consisted of termination benefits related to reductions in work force of 106 full-time positions, which were all related to severance and related benefits.
 Subsequently, in the second quarter of fiscal 2010 we undertook a plan to rescind the previously issued severance arrangements for certain employees impacted by this plan, resulting in the reversal of \$3.3 million of the accrual for severance costs booked in conjunction with the Q1 2010 Restructuring Plan, including the accrued retention bonus to date.

 In the second quarter of fiscal 2010, we announced a series of corporate initiatives, including a reduction in workforce, which represented a renewed focus on streamlining and simplifying our operations as well as reducing our quarterly operating costs (the "Q2 2010 Restructuring Plan").
 These actions included a reduction in workforce impacting 67 employees spread across all functions of the organization, as well as a reduction in the scope of the previously contemplated manufacturing operations in Korea, resulting in a reduction of workforce of 16 employees related to the assembly and test function.
-We recorded \$4.9 million in charges for the Q2 2010 Restructuring Plan in the second quarter of fiscal 2010 primarily for severance and related benefits.
+We recorded \$4.9 million and \$0.2 million in charges for the Q2 2010 Restructuring Plan in the second and third quarter of fiscal 2010, respectively, primarily for severance and related benefits.
 Additionally, in conjunction with the Q2 2010 Restructuring Plan we identified certain equipment and software assets related to our assembly and test operations in Korea that would no longer be utilized.
-As a result, we recorded an impairment charge of approximately \$0.9 million, representing the net book value of these assets.
+As a result, we recorded impairment charges of approximately \$0.9 million and \$85,000 in the second and third quarters of fiscal 2010, respectively, representing the net book value of these assets.